-6 To prevent the possibility of damage to the crankshaft bearing journals, tape over the stud threads connecting rod (see illustration).
+6 To prevent the possibility of damage to the crankshaft bearing journals, tape over the connecting rod stud threads (see illustration).

 7 Using a hammer handle, push the piston up through the bore, and remove it from the top of the cylinder block.
 Recover the bearing shell, and tape it to the connecting rod for safe-keeping.